 David Katz – Special Academic Advisor

-Professor David Katz is Emeritus Professor of Immunopathology at University College London (UCL).
-His long-standing research interest has been in antigen presentation, in particular the role of dendritic cells in induction of immune responses in health and disease.
+Professor David Katz is an Emeritus Professor of Immunopathology at University College London (UCL).
+His long-standing research interest has been in antigen presentation, in particular the role of dendritic cells in the induction of immune responses in health and disease.
 His joint research group (with Professor Benny Chain) was internationally recognised for original work investigating how these cells function, and how they can be injured, leading to immunopathology.

 He edits the International Journal of Experimental Pathology and for 16 years he served on Fitness to Practice Panels, chairing many Tribunals for the Medical Practitioners Tribunal Service.
-David, is joint lead on UCL medical ethics grand round presentations and was on the GMC Advisory Panel on End of Life issues.
+David is the joint lead on UCL medical ethics grand round presentations and was on the GMC Advisory Panel on End of Life issues.
 He is currently co-deputy chair of the British Medical Association’s Medical Academic Staff Committee (MASC).

 Roger Barker is the Professor of Clinical Neuroscience at the University of Cambridge and Consultant Neurologist at the Addenbrooke’s Hospital Cambridge.
 He is a guest professor at the University of Lund, Sweden and a Principal Investigator (PI) in the MRC-Wellcome Trust Stem Cell Institute in Cambridge.
-For the last 25 years he has run research that seeks to better define the clinical heterogeneity of two common neurodegenerative disorders of the CNS – namely Parkinson’s (PD) and Huntington’s disease (HD).
+For the last 25 years, he has run research that seeks to better define the clinical heterogeneity of two common neurodegenerative disorders of the CNS – namely Parkinson’s (PD) and Huntington’s disease (HD).
 This has helped him define the best way by which to take new therapies into the clinic.
-In this respect he has been heavily involved in gene and cell based trials for patients with these conditions and currently co-ordinates an EU funded transplant programme using human fetal tissue for patients with PD, following on from an earlier MRC funded trial using similar tissue in HD.
+In this respect, he has been heavily involved in gene and cell-based trials for patients with these conditions and currently co-ordinates an EU-funded transplant programme using human fetal tissue for patients with PD, following on from an earlier MRC funded trial using similar tissue in HD.
 He is part of a global initiative (GFORCE-PD) that is seeking to take stem cells to trial in these disorders.

-Dame Kay Davies FRS
+Dame Kay Davies FRS, FMedSci

 Professor Davies is a founding editor of “Human Molecular Genetics” and a founding fellow of the UK Academy of Medical Sciences.
 She is a Fellow of the Royal Society (2003) and a Member of the European Molecular Biology Organization (EMBO).
 She was appointed a Governor of the Wellcome Trust in 2008 and was Deputy Chairman from 2013-17.
 She was made Dame Commander of the British Empire for services to science in 2008.

 Farzin Farzaneh was awarded the Chair in Molecular Medicine (1996), elected to the Fellowships of the Royal College of Pathologists (1996), the Royal Society for the Encouragement of Arts, Manufacture & Commerce (1997), and to the Royal Society of Biology (2011).
-He co-founded the International Society for Cell and Gene Therapy of Cancer (ISCGT), and served as its president in 2007/2008.
+He co-founded the International Society for Cell and Gene Therapy of Cancer (ISCGT) and served as its president in 2007/2008.
 Having studied the functional analysis of the genome and interactions between cancer and the immune system, he established a GMP facility for the production of Cell and Gene Therapy based Investigational Medicinal Products (IMPs), at King’s College London in 2001.
 This laboratory has produced the largest number of viral vectors for cell and gene therapy clinical trials in Europe.
 Farzin has been the European Editor for Experimental Biology and Medicine (since 2006), has published two edited books (the Functional Analysis of the Genome and Cancer Gene Therapy), plus over 250 papers with an average of >30 citations each.
 He was awarded the Distinguished Scientist Award by the US Society for Experimental Biology and Medicine in 2016.

 Molly Stevens is currently Professor of Biomedical Materials and Regenerative Medicine & Research Director for Biomedical Material Sciences in the Department of Materials, Department of Bioengineering and the Institute of Biomedical Engineering at Imperial College London.
 Her research is on designing and developing innovative bio-inspired materials for applications in regenerative medicine, tissue engineering and biosensing.